-Last Updated on February 8, 2021 by dgvause
+Last Updated on March 4, 2021 by David Vause

 A coworker of mine recently remarked about the inevitability of weight gain as we age.
-She was commenting on her partner’s loss of 20-30 pounds and how it has been all the more remarkable because he is 40-something.
-This got me thinking about how pervasive this belief is and whether there’s any concrete evidence on which it is based.
+She was commenting on her partner’s 20-30 pounds weight loss and how it has been all the more remarkable because he is 40-something.
+This got me thinking about how pervasive this belief is and whether concrete evidence supports it.
 I’ve always been skeptical of the notion that weight gain in older age is inevitable because of slowing metabolism.
-In the 1970’s as I was just beginning a lifetime relationship with running, George Sheehan, M.D., my running idol, remarked in a column that weight gain with age was inevitable.
+In the 1970s, as I was beginning a lifetime relationship with running, George Sheehan, M.D., my running idol, remarked in a column that weight gain with age was inevitable.
 I could see no justification for it, aside from a simple observation that everyone in our culture seemed to do so.
 According to the U.S. Department of Health and Human Services, women on average gain 7 pounds between 29 and 39, while men gain 15.

 My arc of life was anything but average.
 I was to start running, join the Marines, and begin an embrace of all things related to health and fitness.
 In engineering school, I continued this commitment while working as a fitness instructor.
-In 1987, in my late 20’s, my 5’7” frame weighed about 137 lb, with a 29 inch waist and less than 10% body fat by weight.
-I could easily do 20 pull ups and ran about an 18 minute racing 5K.
+In 1987, in my late 20’s, my 5’7” frame weighed about 137 lb, with a 29-inch waist and less than 10% body fat by weight.
+I could easily do 20 pull-ups and ran about an 18-minute racing 5K.
 Then came IBM.
-Twenty two years later, I weighed 180 pounds, was over 30% body fat, and was living a sedentary life (12).
+Twenty-two years later, I weighed 180 pounds, was over 30% body fat, and lived a sedentary life (12).

 Was it weight gain from getting older?

 At 49, I told my concerned general practitioner that I would run the 2005 Marine Corps Marathon.
 Over the next 13 months, I dropped my weight 38 pounds and ran my first marathon.
-I started off with a strict clean bodybuilding diet.
+I started with a strict clean, low-fat diet.
 I watched my percentage body fat drop from 30% to 25% with diet alone.
 Then something interesting happened.
 My body fat value plateaued while my weight continued to drop.
 I knew that this was because I hit the point that every aggressive dieter hits: my body was breaking down muscle to preserve fat.
-At this point I started to run and lift.
-By October, 2005, I was 142 lb, and around 13% body fat, and did indeed run my first marathon.
+I started to run and lift.
+Ten months later, I was 142 lb and around 13% body fat, and did indeed run my first marathon.
 Over the past 15 years, my weight has fluctuated between 142 and 148.
 I’ve done 9 more marathons.
 150 pounds is a red line for me.
 I weigh myself almost every day, a practice consistent with others who have successfully lost weight and kept it off (1).

 (1) National Weight Control Registry